FrankRivas/NestNewsApiv2/README.md

 ## Getting token

-In order to access the token generation functionality for querying the api of the guardian news, a file with valid users has been incorporated, which can be consulted in the path src / users / collections
+In order to generate a token, you can use users from the database or create a new user

 ## Documentation